WA9ONY/Adafruit-Feather/Kite-Altimeter/README.md

 Process to start logging
-- Close Thonny
+- Close editors, Thonny
 - Unmount Feather RP2040 from computer
 - Unplug Feather RP2040 from computer
 - Close the Feather RP2040 Dx swith to ground
 - Turn on the Feather RP2040 with battery
 - Check Feather RP2040 LED for logging status.
-- Whenb done logging power of Feather RP2040 by disconnecting the battery.
+- When done logging power of Feather RP2040 by disconnecting the battery.

 Process to check logging file
 - Feather RP2040 is off